neputevshina/nanowarp/readme.md

 - No pitch modification.
 Requires a good resampler library,  e.g. r8brain.
   Either port it or use through cgo.
 - No streaming support.
 All processing is in-memory with obvious RAM costs.
-- Slow.
-Mostly from container/heap.
+- Slow. ~~Mostly from container/heap.~~ Done, now it's simply unoptimized and not vectorized.
+- Stereo is still broken.
+Phase must be propagated between channels.
 - Artifacts.
 Artifacts artifacts artifacts.
 Different after each fix.

 ## References
 1. [Průša, Z., & Holighaus, N. (2017).
 Phase vocoder done right.](https://ltfat.org/notes/ltfatnote050.pdf)